 4. Develop a brand identity

-You’re going to have a reputation online that needs to be cohesive with the rest of your marketing plan.
-The overall feel of your company—the stories you and your customers tell—is what small business branding is all about.
+Your online presence needs to be cohesive with your marketing plan.
+The overall look and feel of your company—the stories you and your customers tell—is what small business branding is all about.

 This applies as much to your products and people as it does to your words and visuals: “In simplest terms, a brand is the core truth of your company brought to life.”